flynn/flynn/docs/content/security.md

    branch.
 These fixes are not committed to the public repository.
 1. An advance notification is sent to the release announcements mailing list to allow users to prepare to apply the fix.
-1. Three business days after the notification, the fix is applied to the public repository and new stable and nightly releases are pushed.
+1. Three days after the notification, the fix is applied to the public repository and new stable and nightly releases are pushed.
 The stable release will be a hotfix release that only contains the security fix.
 1. As soon as the fix is applied and released, announcements are sent to the